How to Become a Participating Lender

 2. Return a signed/dated Lender Participation Agreement.

-3. Sign and return the Loan Quality Commitment Policy Page (refer to page 30 of the Program Manual).
+3. Sign and return the Loan Quality Commitment Policy Page (page 30 of the Program Manual).

 4. Provide copies of appropriate licensing from the State of California.